Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 ##### Russian Roulette

-We compute each ray color (throughput) like following:
+Each ray color (throughput) is computed like following:

 $$F = \prod_{i=0}^{N} F_i$$

 where $F$ is the integrand (light contribution of the ray), $F_i$ is contribution of each bounce, and $N$ is the number of ray bounces.

-Because the ray accumulation is a monte carlo simulation, to have a completely unbiased and mathematically correct result of the sample we should bounce the ray through the scene infinite amount of times, which is completely impossible to do.
+Because the ray accumulation is a monte carlo simulation, to have a completely unbiased and mathematically correct result of the sample, ray should be bounced around a scene infinite amount of times, which is completely impossible to do.
 But as each successive bounce does less and less visually (it's throughput decreases due to color absorption) path tracers usually set the bounce limit to some hardcoded value like 10 or 20, so the image is still "visually" correct, although it's mathematically wrong.
-But how do we choose this limit?
-If it's too small we're biasing the result so much that it's no longer visually appealing, if it's too large we're wasting time on computing low throughput paths which don't change anything visually.
+But how is this limit chosen?
+If it's too small result is biased so much that it's no longer visually appealing, if it's too large, it's a waste of time computing low throughput paths which don't change anything visually.
 Here's when the **Russian Roulette** comes into play.

-At each ray-surface intersection, we set a probability $p$ it can be chosen in any manner, I set it based on the minimum value of one of three RGB ray channels.
+At each ray-surface intersection, probability $p$ is set it can be chosen in any manner, I set it based on the minimum value of one of three RGB ray channels.
 A random number $r$ is generated, and if $r$ is less than $p$, the ray continues, otherwise, it terminates.
 If the ray continues, its contribution is multiplied by a factor of $\frac{1}{p}$ to account for the termination of other paths.
 Here's a mathematical formulation of this:

-When applying Russian Roulette, after each bounce we compute new integrand:
+When applying Russian Roulette, after each bounce new integrand is computed:

 $$ F\prime = \begin{cases}
 0 & \text{with probability } (1 - p) \\